Street Fighter 2: Champion Edition/Ken

 Introduction

 Ken is Ryu's best friend and rival.
 They trained in the same dojo under the same master's guidance so both have similar fighting techniques.
-However, while Ken and Ryu were pretty much the same in the World Warrior version, they're very different in Champion Edition and have distinct gameplay.
+However, while Ken and Ryu were similar in World Warrior to facitiliate mirror matches, Champion Edition started a long journey towards the two being distinct characters.

-Compared to Ryu, Ken has a slower fireball, a faster and more efficient Shoryuken and a weaker Hurricane Kick.
-There are some differences regarding hitboxes, as for example the Hurricane Kick start up that has no invincibility.
-But the most interesting is the diagonal jumping HP, that has a smaller hurtbox making this one of the most important normal attacks on Ken's arsenal, with high priority.
-His Back Roll is good for putting adversaries on the corner from far distances.
-Also, due to his Shoryuken nature, Ken can't be safe jumped.
+Compared to Ryu's which was buffed, Ken has the slower fireball from World Warrior, a faster two-hit Shoryuken. and a multi-hit Hurricane Kick that isn't invincible on startup or recovery, but good for combos or on wakeup.
+There are some differences regarding hitboxes, like the aforementioned Hurricane Kick.
+But the most interesting is the diagonal jumping HP, which has a smaller hurtbox making this one of the most important normal attacks on Ken's arsenal, with high priority.
+His Back Roll throw is good for putting adversaries on the corner from far distances.
+Also, due to his 1f startup Shoryuken, Ken is the only character who can beat safe jumps clean.

 Color Options